RdeWilde/firebase-example/README.md

 ## Getting Started

 Make sure your checkouts of flutter and firebase-dart are in directories that are adjacent to this one.
 You should get your firebase-dart from https://github.com/flutter/firebase-dart for now.
-In the firebase-example directory, run ```pub get```
+In the firebase-example directory, run ```pub get```.

 ## Building for Android